Zerah Pulsipher was one of my ancestors–a good man who did a lot of great things. These are a few of his stories.

 I went to brother Joseph Smith in tears, and, with a broken heart and contrite spirit, confessed wherein I had erred in spirit, murmured, or done or said amiss.
 He frankly forgave me, prayed for me and blessed me.
 Thus, by experience, I learned more fully to discern and to contrast the two spirits, and to resist the one and cleave to the other (Church of Jesus Christ of Latter-day Saints, 2003, p.
 173).

-As for Zera, once he arrived in Utah, he continued to do many great things and some things that weren’t so great.
+As for Zerah, once he arrived in Utah, he continued to do many great things and some things that weren’t so great.
 He built a grist mill in the Salt Lake Valley and sold meal at low rates or gave free to those who had little or nothing.
-He moved to the Jordan area and during the the 1850’s and he recorded that “there was nothing then of very extraordinary nature with exception of Bro.
-Brigham preaching continually to bring the Church to obedience, but they were growing rich and careless” (In Lund, 1953, p.
-22).This was the Mormon reformation of 1856-1857:
+He moved to the Jordan area and during the the 1850’s and he recorded that “we built a Large Barn and made a farm over Jorden two miles off which gave us a good Chance to keep Cattle there was nothing <then> of a very extraordinary nature with exception of Br Brigham Preachd continualy to bring the Church to obedience but they were groing rich and careless” (Pulsipher Z., “Autobiographical Sketch #2”).
+The timeframe he had in mind seems to be the Mormon reformation of 1856-1857:

 Sparked by the preaching of Jedediah M. Grant, second counselor in the First Presidency, the reform was an effort to persuade the Saints to renew their dedication to righteous living.
 The leaders, deeply concerned about what appeared to be signs of moral and spiritual decay, traveled around the territory preaching repentance and rededicating themselves fully to the work of the Lord and to seal this rededication with rebaptism (Allen, Leonard, 1992, p.
 287).